 The Columbia Secondary School for Math, Science, & Engineering is a public, sixth through twelfth grade school that opened in the fall of 2007.
 A partnership between the New York City Department of Education, the community, and Columbia University, CSS-MSE serves academically talented students who have an interest in a rigorous and demanding program focusing on math, science, and engineering.
-The school this year reaches its full enrollment of about 700 students and will graduate its first class of seniors.
+The school reached its full enrollment of close to 700 students during the 2013-2014 school year and graduated its first class of seniors in June, 2014.

 The school is located on the 5th, 4th, & 3rd floors of the Ralph Bunche Educational Complex on 123rd St between Amsterdam and Morningside Avenues.